Please do not hesitate to give us a call or send us an email. We are always on hand to answer any queries you have relating to your tour.

 Read M.W’s review of our hotels: “The accommodations were first rate — small inns scattered throughout the countryside.
 And the food — out of this world! […] It was so relaxing to have the whole trip prearranged.”

-Cornwall is in the far west and southern tip of England, bordered by the famous English Channel and Celtic Sea.
+Cornwall is in the far Southwestern tip of England, bordered by the famous English Channel and Celtic Sea.
 Known for its natural beauty, rugged coastline, idyllic coastal villages, beaches and walking and cycling trails, Cornwall is an outdoor enthusiast’s ideal playground.